Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Strengthen Defence Industry Procurement & Enforcement

 • Update definitions: Refine the legislative definition of a Sovereign Entity to enhance national security and sovereign economic outcomes in Government procurement and taxation revenue.
-The stricter definition of seoereign can be applied to existing government programs and incentives without extensive rework.
+The stricter definition of sovereign can be applied to existing government programs and incentives without extensive rework.

-• Participation targets: Enforce Sovereign targets in all major defence contracts.
+• Participation targets: Enforce sovereign targets in all major defence contracts.

 • Enforce Australian Industry Capability (AIC) commitments award: Implement financial penalties for Primes that fail their commitments.